-Alternative testing approach for a common cause of chronic diarrhea
+Alternative approach to diagnose a common cause of chronic diarrhea

 Less-invasive test provides actionable results

-Because the loss of bile acids in the stool of individuals affected by BAM leads to upregulation of bile acid synthesis in the liver, serum concentrations of the metabolic intermediate in bile acid synthesis, or 7α-hydroxy-4-cholesten-3-one (7AC4), will become elevated.
-Measuring serum 7AC4 concentration can be used in place of timed fecal collection.2-4
+Because the loss of bile acids in the stool of individuals affected by BAM leads to upregulation of bile acid synthesis in the liver, serum concentrations of 7AC4 will become elevated.
+Measuring serum 7AC4 concentration can be used as a screening test when stool testing is not possible.3-5

 Testing Options for Patients with Chronic Diarrhea: A Focus on Bile Acid Malabsorption